System FR as Foundations for Stainless: Introduction

 We combined these features into a new type system, System FR, which we present as a bidirectional type checking algorithm.
 The algorithm generates type checking and type inference goals by traversing terms and types, until it reaches a point where it has to check that a given term evaluates to {\tt true}.
 This typically arises when we want to check that a term $t$ has a refinement type $\trefine{x}{T}{b}$, which is the case when $t$ has type $T$, and when the term $b$ evaluates to {\tt true} in the context where $x$ equals $t$.
-Following the tradition of SMT-based verifiers \cite{DetlefsETAL98ExtendedStaticChecking,BarnettETAL04SpecProgrammingSystemOverview}, we call checks that some terms evaluate to {\tt true} verification conditions.
+Following the tradition of SMT-based verifiers \cite{DetlefsETAL98ExtendedStaticChecking,BarnettETAL04SpecProgrammingSystemOverview}, we use the term \emph{verification condition} (VC) to refer to a term that should evaluate to {\tt true}.

 We prove the soundness of our type system using a reducibility interpretation of types.
 The goal of our verification system is to ensure that a given term belongs to the semantic denotation of a given type.
 For simple types such as natural numbers, this denotation is the set of untyped lambda calculus terms that evaluate, in a finite number of steps, to a non-negative integer.
 For function types the denotation are, as is typical in reducibility approaches, terms that, when applied to terms in denotation of argument type, evaluate to terms in the denotation of the result type.
 Such denotation gives us a unified framework for function contracts expressed as refinement types.
 The approach ensures termination of programs because the semantics of types only contain terms that are terminating in call-by-value semantics.